codepath/android_guides/Drawables.md

 </selector>
 ```

-and applied to any field that accepts a color value such as the `textColor` property of a button:
+and applied to any field that accepts a color value such as the `textColor` property of a button in a layout file:

 ```xml
 <Button